tsmarch

 3. Technically, up to 1 component may be Gaussian.↩︎

-4. To speed estimation, parts of the ICA algorithm are parallelized in C++ using RcppParallel and hence benefits from multi-threading.↩︎
+4. To speed estimation, parts of the RADICAL algorithm are parallelized in C++ using RcppParallel and hence benefits from multi-threading.↩︎

 5. When \(U\) is restricted to be an identity matrix, the model reduces to the Orthogonal Factor model.↩︎